Generator Quick Start Guide

 Another option is a simple convenience cord, which allows you to plug in multiple items at once.
 Instead of plugging in individual appliances to the generator, you plug in this cord, extend it out to wherever most of your appliances reside, and plug in multiple appliances from there.

-IMPORTANT: NEVER plug your generator directly into an electrical receptacle or outlet inside your home.
-It can backfeed and injure workers trying to restore power.
+IMPORTANT: NEVER backfeed your generator by directly plugging it into an electrical receptacle or outlet inside your home.
+It can injure workers trying to restore power.

 When you need to refuel, unplug the cords from your generator, let the generator run for a few minutes to stabilize.
 Then, turn it off and let it cool before adding more fuel.
 You can repeat the process described above to turn the generator back on.